 Windows 10 Professional isn’t just for cubicle dwellers who have no choice in the matter.
 While users who own a “professional” PC like the Surface Book 2 will automatically be upgraded to this higher-end version of the OS, smaller businesses and PC enthusiasts may also weigh the benefits of the Pro version vs. Windows 10 Home.
-Recent Windows 10 feature updates, such as the April 2018 and April 2019 Windows 10 Updates, add more Pro-specific features.
+PCWorld also has a cheap update deal going on which eliminates many of the cost concerns.

 What Windows 10 Pro will cost

 In general, you can pay $129 to download Windows 10 Home via Amazon, after Microsoft raised the price by $20 at the end of 2018.
 You can pay $200 to download Windows 10 Pro from Amazon, or pay a little less to buy it from an e-tailer.
 (Microsoft charges $139 for direct downloads of Windows 10 Home and $199 for Windows 10 Pro.)
 You may be able to take advantage of PCWorld's special deal, however: a Windows 10 Pro license for $40.

 There’s one more option: buying a “system builder” license from an e-tailer.
 This is usually the choice of enthusiasts, but it offers no support or even instructions from Microsoft.
 It’s cheaper: Windows 10 Home (OEM) is $110 at Amazon; while Windows 10 Pro (OEM) is $129 from Amazon.

 (Microsoft used to offer a “Pro Pack” to upgrade from Windows 10 Home to Windows 10 Pro; that function is now handled by the Microsoft Store app within Windows 10.
 Enter Windows 10 Pro in the search box and follow the instructions; Microsoft asks $99.99 for the privilege.)